The Fews

 The Fews is a former Irish barony in County Armagh, modern-day Northern Ireland, based on the territory of the O'Neills of the Fews.
 It was at a later period divided into the baronies of Fews Lower and Fews Upper.

 Sometimes known as the "Highlands of South Armagh", it was originally populated by Irish Gaelic families clans.
-It was then colonized, mostly by Scots Clans with names such as McClelland, Sterritt, Morrow, Hamilton and Atkinson during the Plantation of Ulster.
-There were only a few safe and guarded passes for the colonlists through these hills.
-Jerrettspass and Poyntzpass, both named due to their historic role as passes through the hills and bogland.
+It was then colonised, mostly by Scots Clans with names such as McClelland, Sterritt, Morrow, Hamilton and Atkinson during the Plantation of Ulster.
+There were only a few safe and guarded passes for the colonists through these hills, such as Jerrettspass and Poyntzpass, both named due to their historic role as passes through the hills and bogland.